-What are the tuition and fees cost at Purdue Northwest?
+What are the tuition and fees charges at Purdue Northwest?

-Visit the Bursar’s Office webpage Tuition and Fees for information on tuition and fees cost for the 2017-18 academic year.
+Visit the Bursar’s Office webpage Tuition and Fees for information on tuition and fees charges.

 Payment dates are set by the Bursar’s Office.
-Typically, fees are due in early August for the fall term, early December for the spring term and early May for the summer term.
+Typically, fees are due in August for the fall term, January for the spring term and May for the summer term.

 What types of financial aid are available at Purdue Northwest?

-How do I apply for financial aid at Purdue Northwest?
+How do I apply for Federal and State financial aid at Purdue Northwest?